Introduction to Aphasia

 Example: [Client] will answer 4 personal identification questions (e.g., "What is your full name?"), when asked by familiar and unfamiliar individuals, with 80% accuracy

 It is difficult to make a “general” aphasia goal bank because person-centered care is best practice.
 According to ASHA, person-centered functional goals are considered goals that are identified by the client, in partnership with the clinician and family, that allow participation in meaningful activities and roles.
-We advise clinicians who are referencing these goals to take that message into consideration and modify goals accordingly to best suit your client and their personal needs.
+We advise clinicians who are referencing these goals to take that message into consideration and modify goals accordingly to best suit their clients and their personal needs.

-Receptive
+Receptive Aphasia Goals

 Example #1: [Client] will point to the items (e.g., functional household items) denoted by the speaker, when given a field of 4 real objects/pictures, with 90% accuracy.